ROCm/HIP/docs/how-to/hip_porting_guide.rst

 Scanning CUDA source to scope the translation
 ---------------------------------------------

-The ``--examine`` option, supported by the clang and perl versions, tells hipify to do a test-run, without changing the files, but instead scan CUDA code to determine which files contain CUDA code and how much of that code can automatically be hipified.
+The ``--examine`` option, tells the hipify tools to do a test-run without changing the source files, but instead scanning the files to determine which files contain CUDA code and how much of that code can automatically be hipified.

 There also are ``hipexamine-perl.sh`` or ``hipexamine.sh`` (for ``hipify-clang``) scripts to automatically scan directories.